Ngahoang2005/FeCAM/README.md

 Refer to [fecam.py](https://github.com/ContinualAI/avalanche/blob/master/avalanche/models/fecam.py) for the FeCAM classifier code and [update_fecam.py](https://github.com/ContinualAI/avalanche/blob/master/avalanche/training/plugins/update_fecam.py) for the utils with adiitional settings to explore using FeCAM classifier with memory buffer and also the oracle setting (upper bound when computing mean and covariance matrix from all old data seen so far).

 ## FeCAM Implementation using pre-trained models also available in [PILOT](https://github.com/dipamgoswami/LAMDA-PILOT)

+### Note - If you are using FeCAM classifier with a pre-trained ViT, make sure to not use the Tukey's transformation (see supplementary materials for more details).

 ## For many-shot CIL experiments reported in the paper